-We are receiving unprecedented volumes of complaints about PPI.
-We are now getting around 2,000 new complaints about PPI every working day.
-In total we’ve already had over 600,000 PPI complaints – the largest number of cases we have ever received about a single financial product.
+We're continuing to receive record numbers of complaints.
+And 2,000 people are now asking us for help with PPI every working day.
+In total we’ve had over 800,000 PPI complaints – the largest number of cases we have ever received about a single financial product.

 Each of these complaints needs to be reviewed and assessed individually by one of our fully trained and skilled casehandlers.
-So to work through all the cases – and resolve all the issues – is going to involve a major operation, spread over the next three years, or more
+So to work through all the cases – and resolve all the issues – it's going to take significant amount of time.

 We’ve already recruited over 1,000 new casehandlers and 50 new ombudsmen, to help review and decide individual PPI cases.
-And as volumes of PPI complaints have continued to increase at record levels, we’re planning to take on a further 1,000 new casehandling staff throughout the year – who we’ll be recruiting this year.
+And as volumes of PPI complaints have continued to increase at record levels, we’re taking on a further 1,000 new casehandling staff throughout the year.

 But recruiting the right kind of people – with the special kind of skills and perspective needed to resolve disputes – is only the first bit of the challenge.
 It takes around six months – and a lot of expert guidance and supervision – for a new casehandler or ombudsman to become fully trained up.
 So recruiting lots of people fast isn’t the simple answer to resolving more cases more quickly.